Homeโ€บCalculatorsโ€บHealthโ€บBlood Sugar Converter

 95 รท 18.0182 โ‰ˆ 5.27 mmol/L

-This falls within the normal fasting range of below 100 mg/dL (5.6 mmol/L) per ADA guidelines.
+That falls within the normal fasting range of below 100 mg/dL (5.6 mmol/L) per ADA guidelines, for informational reference only, not a diagnosis.

 Frequently Asked Questions